shiningsurya/prf2fits/README.md

 `warning ; ISO C++ forbids converting a string constant to 'char*' [-Wwrite-strings]`

-Hence, even though it is against the standard practises, we suppress the warnings by passing `-Wwrite-strings`.
+Hence, even though it is against the standard practises, we suppress the warnings by passing `-w`.
 Check out the criticism in [StackOverflow](https://stackoverflow.com/questions/8356223/assign-a-string-literal-to-a-char).

+We also have to pass `-fpermissive` since `const void *` is re-interpreted as `void *` in the CFITSIO routines.
+This means we've to be extra careful in not changing strings in any case.

 ### Documentation
 Documentation for this code is being written.